slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+Play the ball before it plays you.

+It requires an individual to accept responsibility for his situation Act; don’t be acted upon.

+> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

 “[S]ome systems … are very sensitive to their starting conditions, so that a tiny difference in the initial push you give them causes a big difference in where they end up, and there is